ferozfafoo/omdbMovieSearch/README.md

 Try the web application here: https://omdb-chat-app.herokuapp.com/

-**NOTE** This application is inteded to be used on Desktop, laptops and tablets.
+**NOTE: This application is intended to be used only on desktops, laptops and tablets. **